 Join Ashington Male Voice Choir

-Become A Member Of Ashington Male Voice Choir
+Becoming A Member Of Ashington Male Voice Choir

-ANDREW one of our newest members had this to say: When I moved from Lincolnshire, where I’d worked for over thirty years in the NHS, I left behind a strong and important link with singing in Louth Male Voice Choir.
+ANDREW had this to say: When I moved from Lincolnshire, where I’d worked for over thirty years in the NHS, I left behind a strong and important link with singing in Louth Male Voice Choir.
 It seemed a long wait during lockdown, but I was able to look at several choirs locally before deciding to join Ashington.
 The thing that made the decision for me was the sense of fun I felt during rehearsals: some of the music was very familiar to me, and some was completely new, and I enjoy the challenge of learning new music.
 I’ve been made very welcome, and I’m enjoying the task of finding my voice in a new section of tenors.

 Are you interested in joining the choir?